|SUSAN G. BUTRUILLE:|

 AUTHOR, SPEAKER AND BONNE VIVANTE

 - It Seems That I Was Inspired: Abigail Scott Duniway, Northwest Suffragist.
 A one-act solo play.
 Oregon Trail emigrant Abigail Scott Duniway defies Victorian convention and starts her own newspaper as a tool to win rights for women in the Northwest.
 Duniway was instrumental in winning the vote for women in Oregon, Washington and Idaho.
 “A low-key yet dramatic performance with liberal dashes of humor.” -- Oregon Press Women.
-A 2006-2009 Humanities Washington Inquiring Mind program.

 - Suffrage Backlash!
-After American women won suffrage in 1920, many believed that the power of their vote would gain more rights for themselves and pull the nation toward peace and desperately needed social reforms.
+After American women won suffrage in 1920, many believed that the power of their vote would gain more rights for themselves.
 It worked for a while.
-But the same forces that had opposed suffrage came together to oppose Progressive reforms.
-The Red Smear Attack directly linked prominent women’s organizations such as AAUW and their leaders (“pink sisters”) with the Bolsheviks and “International Socialism.”
-History, poetry, speeches, newspaper articles, and period music such as labor songs relate stories of post-suffrage Progressivism and the “Suffrage Backlash.”
-Photographs and charts illustrate the program.
+But the same forces that had opposed suffrage came together to oppose Progressive reforms and invented the Red Smear Attack, which linked prominent women’s organizations with the Bolsheviks and “International Socialism."

 - Westward Bound!
 Oregon Trail author Susan Butruille recreates stories from the Oregon Trail through narrative, songs, poetry, and audience participation.
-A popular Elderhostel program.

 - The Other Pinchot: Cornelia Bryce Pinchot, Feminist and Activist.
 A lively, emotional solo play featuring a leading activist of the early twentieth century who pays tribute to her husband, Gifford Pinchot, founder and first Chief of the US Forest Service.

-- A Writer’s Journey Into the Wilderness.
+- Workshop: A Writer’s Journey Into the Wilderness.
 Take a hero’s journey into the labyrinth of your uncultivated and wild self, where your power and your truth lie.
 “What a memorable, useful workshop!
 I especially enjoyed your sharing your own journey through your journal, and I will use what came out of the workshop exercises.” -- Oregon Writers Colony.